TheThingsIndustries/lorawan-stack-docs/doc/content/devices/best-practices/_index.md

 - Reset to default channels, and try again
 - Send periodic join requests with backoff

-## Support force rejoin command or downlink
+## Support Force Rejoin Command or Downlink

-The Force Rejoin Command (`ForceRejoinReq`) is part of the LoRaWAN specifications versions 1.1.
-When using the command, the device to asked to immediately transmit a Rejoin-Request.
-Force Rejoin Commands enable, among others, end devices to easily switch LoRaWAN networks by initiating a new session with a new Network Server provider.
+The Force Rejoin Command (`ForceRejoinReq`) is part of the LoRaWAN specifications version 1.1.
+When using this command, the device immediately transmits a Rejoin Request message.
+Force Rejoin Commands enable end devices to, among other, easily switch LoRaWAN networks by initiating a new session with a new Network Server provider.

-When using end devices running LoRaWAN version 1.0.x, the firmware of the end devices should allow the devices to transmit a Rejoin-Request after receiving a predefined downlink message.
+When using end devices running LoRaWAN version 1.0.x, the firmware of the end devices should allow the devices to transmit a Rejoin Request message after receiving a predefined downlink message.

-## LoRaWAN Certified

-Use devices which are LoRaWAN Certified to be ensured of proper implementation of the LoRaWAN standard.
-[Click here](https://lora-alliance.org/showcase/search/?_sfm_lorawan_certified_device=certified) to find an overview of certified LoRaWAN devices.